benbrastmckie/.config/README.md

 1. [Mac OS Installation](#Mac-OS-Installation)
 2. [Arch Linux Installation](#Arch-Linux-Installation)

+The programs covered include: NeoVim, Git, Skim/Zathura, Zotero, Alacritty, Tmux, and Fish.
+I will also include information for globally remapping keys to better suit writing LaTeX documents with NeoVim.

 # Mac OS Installation
 Open the terminal by hitting `Command+Space` and typing `terminal` and hitting return.
 You may check whether you already have Homebrew installed by entering the following into the terminal: